Undergraduate Leadership Minor

 Students will gain theoretical and practical knowledge of the field.
-The minor is offered by the Department of Educational Leadership in partnership with Baylor’s Academy for Leader Development.
+The minor is offered through the Department of Educational Leadership in the School of Education.

 Coursework in the minor in Leadership Studies encourages students to think critically and apply analytical skills to develop their own understanding of leadership that will lead to a life of service in their chosen field.

 What will students gain through the Leadership Minor?